- Strong evidence is lacking to support any of the hypotheses about how the new coronavirus spread to humans, whether inside or outside a laboratory.

 However, critics have said the inquiry lacked transparency and independence.
 The WHO scientists were reportedly severely constrained in their mission: Chinese officials secured veto rights over who was involved; refused to share raw data on early COVID-19 cases; and restricted the team’s access to investigate different hypotheses, though the group did visit WIV for several hours.
 “This is part of the problem for the WHO, a member-state organization, that you certainly don’t have unfettered access,” says CFR’s Huang.
 “That’s the reality.”

 Upon the report’s release, WHO chief Tedros Adhanom Ghebreyesus said that further investigation was needed to reach a firm conclusion about the virus’s emergence, and more than a dozen countries expressed concerns over the study in a joint statement.
-Scientists from around the globe called for a new and unrestricted investigation.
-Some experts organized their own collective to investigate the virus’s origin, Vanity Fair reported.
+Scientists from around the globe called for a new and unrestricted investigation, and some experts organized their own collective to investigate the virus’s origin.

 How have Chinese officials and scientists responded?

 Chinese officials have consistently rejected not only the hypothesis that the virus originated at the Wuhan laboratory, but that it originated in China at all.
 Additionally, Shi Zhengli, the top bat coronavirus expert at WIV, has said the virus didn’t leak from her laboratory.
 (In April 2020, the U.S. National Institutes of Health pulled funding for a research project on coronaviruses in which the Wuhan institute was a chief partner.)
-Meanwhile, Beijing has called on the WHO to investigate the possibility that the pandemic started in other countries, including at a U.S. military lab in Maryland.
+Meanwhile, Beijing has called on the WHO to investigate the possibility that the pandemic started in other countries, including in the United States.

 Why does it matter?